iliarafa/Cryptocurrencies/README.md

 ### Method
 1 .
 Preprocessing the data for principal component analysis.<br>
 2 .
 Reduce data dimensions using principal componenet analysis.<br>
 3 .
-Cluster the cryptocurrencies using K-means, and finally.<br>
+Cluster the cryptocurrencies using K-means.<br>
 4 .
 Visualize the results.

 ### Summary